SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 3. Place an order on any product of your choice.

+_Note: You can use any Credit Card number/expiration/cvc combination to place the order i.e: `1234123412341234, 04/24, 123`_

 ![Product Order](./images/17.png)
 ![Product Order](./images/18.png)
 ![Product Order](./images/19.png)
 ![Product Order](./images/20.png)

-4. Back in the Kyma runtime, go in the `Pods` tab and select the `... > Show Logs` for the `cache-orders` Pod.
+1. Back in the Kyma runtime, go in the `Pods` tab and select the `... > Show Logs` for the `cache-orders` Pod.
 If the connection setup and Event Subscription is successful, CCv2 has triggered and event when the order was created.

 ![Spartacus Register](./images/16.png)